somsubhra88/Obsidian-Vault/Office/Coupon Platform.md

 # Conclusion
 We tried to address the problem in most simplistic and solvable manner, in reality it may not fit into our problem setting.
-In that case, we have a plan for more generic approach of Reinforcement Learning A
+In that case, we have a plan for more generic approach of Reinforcement Learning Alogrithms.